tillbiskup/evedata/docs/architecture.rst

 As obvious from the UML diagram, the last option has been chosen.
 The name "DeviceMetadata" resembles the hierarchy in the ``scml.setup`` module and clearly distinguishes actual devices from datasets not containing data read from some instrument.

-.. admonition:: Points to discuss further (without claiming to be complete)
+Some comments (not discussions any more, though):

-    * Attributes "pv" and "transport_type"
+* Attributes "pv" and "access_mode"

-      "pv" is the EPICS process variable, transport type refers to the access mode (local vs. ca).
-Both are currently stored as one attribute "access" in the eveH5 datasets, separated by ":" in the form ``<transport_type>:<pv>``.
-Is there any good reason why these two values should be stored together in one attribute?
-If not, it may be sensible to change the eveH5 schema in the future for consistency.
-Reasons for separating both values come from the SCML schema.
+  "pv" is the EPICS process variable, "access_mode" refers to the access mode (local vs. ca, in the future additionally pva).
+Both are currently (as of eveH5 v7) stored as one attribute "access" in the eveH5 datasets, separated by ":" in the form ``<access_mode>:<pv>``.
+In the new eveH5 schema (v8), these attributes will be split into two attributes with the corresponding names.

-      Is there any real chance of having the identical PV with different transport types?
-If not, we could skip the "transport_type" attribute here, as this information is obtained from the SCML file anyway.
-The PV serves as unique identifier to map the information contained in the SCML to the datasets read from the eveH5 file.

-    * Monitor metadata

-      Clearly, monitor metadata are not sufficiently modelled yet.
-In recent eveH5 files, they have only few attributes.
-Are there other attributes (comparable to the attributes of ``MeasureMetadata``) contained in the SCML file and could be read from there?

-      On a more fundamental level: What kind of data are the monitor data contained in the "device" group of an eveH5 file?
-Only options of detectors/channels and motors/axes?
-Or devices as well?
-Or even axes positions or channel values?

-      Is there any sensible chance to relate monitor datasets to datasets in the standard section?
-Currently, it looks like the eveH5 monitor datasets have no sensible/helpful "name" attribute, only an ID that partly resembles IDs in the standard section.
-(And of course, there are usually monitors that do not appear in any other section, hence cannot be related to other devices/datasets.)

 * Attributes for ``AverageChannelMetadata`` and ``IntervalChannelMetadata``

   The current model in the UML schemas of data and metadata assumes different data(sets) in case a detector channel gets redefined within a scan, see `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_ and the discussion above.
 This should be verified and specified.

 Controllers